amacgregor/allanmacgregor/src/pages/articles/2014-01-06-dependency-injection-php/index.md

 ---
-title: "Playing with dependency injection in PHP"
+title: 'Playing with dependency injection in PHP'
-date: "2014-01-06"
+date: '2014-01-06'
 layout: post
 draft: false
-path: "/posts/dependency-injection-in-php"
+path: '/posts/dependency-injection-in-php'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "PHP"
+  - 'PHP'
-    - "Dependency Injection"
+  - 'Dependency Injection'
-    - "Design Patterns"
+  - 'Design Patterns'
-    - "Programming"
+  - 'Programming'
-description: "Dependency Injection is a software design pattern that allows avoiding hard-coding dependencies and makes possible to change the dependencies both at runtime and compile time."
+description: 'Dependency Injection is a software design pattern that allows avoiding hard-coding dependencies and makes possible to change the dependencies both at runtime and compile time.'
 ---

 **Dependency Injection** is a software design pattern that allows avoiding hard-coding dependencies and makes possible to change the dependencies both at runtime and compile time.

 By using **Dependency Injection** we can write more maintainable, testable, and modular code.
 All projects have dependencies.
 The larger the project the more dependencies is it bound to have; now having a great number of dependencies is nothing bad by itself however how those dependencies are managed and maintained is.